 When a full-time faculty member has an extended illness during a semester, another faculty member may pick up the uncovered portion of the course and be compensated on a prorated basis, or a qualified graduate student, under the supervision of a faculty member, may teach the course and be compensated either by stipend or through assistantship wages.

-When a part-time faculty member has an extended illness, his or her salary will be adjusted accordingly
+When a part-time faculty member has an extended illness, their salary will be adjusted accordingly

 When a faculty member returns after an extended illness, the Department Chair shall work with the faculty member to facilitate the transition back to full-time service.